Modeling Continuous Delivery under Bazel

 Aspect recommends following the second approach because the first has some downsides:

-The rest of this section provides more details about approach 2 (determine empirically).
+The rest of this section provides more details about the second approach (determine empirically).

 $ aspect outputs 'attr("tags", "\bdeliverable\b", //...)'
 ExecutableHash